GozaRuu/checkinapp/README.md

 ---

 # Add data to the database
-Open mogodb shell: open a command-line instance by running :
+Open mogodb shell: open a command-line instance by typing :
 `mongo`

 then type:
 `db.use checkinapp`

 you can add data folowing this example:

 Add a seat: `db.seats.insertOne({number: "N88", price: "454", available: true})`

 Add a passenger: `db.passengers.insertOne({passportNumber: "TN78787", name: "kais", age: "24", checkin: true, seat: "", paid :false})`

 # STILL IN DEVELOPMENT